QuadSpinner/Gaea-Docs/documentation/index.md

 If you are completely new to terrain design software, we recommend starting with the @Basics-of-Terrain-Design and familiarizing yourself with the Gaea Interface in @Getting-around.

-The **Workflows** section explains the different workflows you can use to create terrains in Gaea.
+Gaea champions the idea of having **multiple workflows** to suit the artist and the terrain.
+You choose how you want to work.
+You can even change your workflow in the middle of the project without adverse effects.
+The **Workflows** section explains the main workflows in Gaea: @Layers-Mode, @Graph-Mode, @Sculpt-Mode

 The **Using Gaea** section explains various concepts in detail such as the @Build-Manager, @Color-Production, @Importing-Data, and more.